 According to a

-However, this research is both ongoing and inconclusive.
+Research into CBD beyond epilepsy is both ongoing and inconclusive.

 However, there is no evidence that CBD coffee offers similar benefits.
 As research continues, researchers may uncover evidence to support anecdotal claims of CBD’s benefits.

-The FDA suggests
+The FDA suggests up to

 For example, if a brand of CBD coffee does not contain the listed quantity of CBD, a person will not know how much they are consuming.